 Well, the answer is not much and in previous versions, there was like grace period of about 30 days.

 Before that, there was no issue.

 It would run like normal but after 30 days things would get a bit screwy and we’re gonna get to these.

 It’s all the same whether Windows is just activated or not.

 There aren’t really that many consequences or penalties if Windows 10 is not activated.

 It’ll show at the bottom right on the wallpaper that you have not activated Windows yet.

 Also if you go into the settings at the bottom the Window will tell you that you need to activate Windows cause it is not activated.

-The only thing you actually would notice, the only limitation imposed on you is that you can’t really customize Windows in any way.
+The only thing you actually would notice, the only limitation imposed on you is that you can’t customize Windows in any way.

-So you can’t do custom taskbar colors, you can’t set a custom Windows desktop background, you can’t do anything in the personalization settings.
+So you can’t do custom taskbar colors, you can’t set a custom Windows desktop background, and you can’t do anything in the personalization settings.